Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Introduction

-In computer science, the continuous concept are realized through discretization.
-Inversely, to analyze DNN theoretically, one can assume: (1) the data points are sampled from a continuous distribution; (2) the layerwise transformation in DNN can be viewed as a discrete approximation to the continuous curve in the probability measure space $\mathcal{P}(\mathbb{R}^d)$, which can be described with a dynamic system.
-Haber and Ruthotto \citep{haber2017stable} and E \citep{weinan2017proposal} first interpreted DNN with ordinary differential equations (ODEs).
-Wang et al. \citep{wang2019resnets} built the connection of ResNet and transport equation (TE) to investigate the data flow in both forward and backward propagation.
-However, since the proportion of data points in certain classes are fixed in representation space of different levels, ODE and TE fail to model the conservation of probability in the forward propagation process of DNN.
+In computer science, continuous concepts are usually realized through discretization.
+In contrast, many discrete phenomena are analyzed in continuous manners.
+Following this principle, to analyze ResNets theoretically, one can assume: (1) the data points are sampled from a continuous distribution; (2) the layerwise transformation of a ResNets can be viewed as a discrete approximation to the continuous curve in the probability measure space $\mathcal{P}(\mathbb{R}^d)$, which can be described with a dynamic system.
+E \citep{weinan2017proposal} and Haber and Ruthotto \citep{haber2017stable} first explained ResNets with ordinary differential equations (ODEs).
+Wang et al. \citep{wang2019resnets} showed a connection between ResNets and transport equations (TEs) to investigate data flow in both forward and backward propagations.
+However, because the proportions of data points in certain classes are fixed across different layers' representation spaces, both ODE and TE fail to model the conservation of probability during the forward propagation of ResNets.

-To address this issue, we utilized the curves satisfying continuity equations which conserve the measure of distributions to model DNN (Fig. 1A).
-Among all the curves, the geodesic one in the Wasserstein space $(\mathcal{P}_2(\mathbb{R}^d),W_2)$ has very good properties which can benefit the optimization and generalization of DNN.
-DNN can be considered as a layerwise transformation to approximate the continuous transformation from $\mu_{0}$ and $\mu_1$ which denote the continuous distributions corresponding to the data and its representations respectively (Fig. 1B).
-According to the Benamou-Brenier formula \citep{benamou1999numerical}, the approximation of DNN and the geodesic curve can be achieved by minimizing an energy function which is upper bounded by weight decay.
-Thus, DNN has two characteristics (Fig. 1C): (1) the data tracks of layerwise transformation in DNN tend to be line-shape; (2) the map learned by DNN is close to an optimal transport map.
+To address this issue, we utilized the curves satisfying continuity equations which conserve the measure of distributions to model ResNets (Fig. 1A).
+Among all the curves, the geodesic one in the Wasserstein space $(\mathcal{P}_2(\mathbb{R}^d),W_2)$ has very good properties which can benefit the optimization and generalization of ResNets.
+A ResNet can be considered as a layerwise transformation to approximate the continuous transformation from $\mu_{0}$ and $\mu_1$ which denote the continuous distributions corresponding to the data and its representations respectively (Fig. 1B).
+According to the Benamou-Brenier formula \citep{benamou1999numerical}, the approximation of a ResNet and the geodesic curve can be achieved by minimizing an energy function which is upper bounded by the $L_2$ regularization.
+Thus, a ResNet has two characteristics (Fig. 1C), i.e., (1) the data tracks of layerwise transformation of a ResNet tend to be line-shaped; (2) the map learned by a ResNet is close to the optimal transport map.